Zoe7/renovate-deps-cli/README.md

 - `-d, --dependencies` → Filter updates by specific dependencies
 - `--ut, --update-type` → Filter updates by update type.
 Can be one of 'major', 'minor' or 'patch'
+- `-q, --quiet` → Only print repositories with pending updates.
+Useful when scanning many repositories with very specific filters.
 - `--verbose` → Show debug info

 ## `scan`